 Our club holds a general meeting of members and visitors on the fourth Tuesday of every month at 7 p.m., except in December, at the Walnut Center location of Kaiser Permanente, 393 E. Walnut Street, Pasadena.
 Click here for a map and directions.
 The Club's Board of Directors meets on the second Tuesday of every month at 7:15 p.m., except in December, at the same location.

 Enter at the public/visitor entrance at the southern end of the parking structure on Los Robles Ave, just north of Walnut Street.
-Take a parking ticket from the machine.
+The parking attendant will open the gate for you, or the gate may be already open.
+(There is no charge for parking.)
 Enter the building on the first floor and sign in at the desk.
-(Important: Your ticket must be validated at the security desk on your way out after the meeting.)
 General meetings are usually held in Room 1D in the northwest corner of the first floor of the building.
 Board meetings are usually in Room 1B.